 47. Whistleblowing: You should report any activities or behaviour of colleagues that give you cause for concern.
-You should be familiar with the Ashbourne College London’s Whistleblowing policy.
+You should be familiar with the Ashbourne College’s Whistleblowing Policy.

 48.1 In addition to being gross misconduct, it is a criminal offence under the Sexual Offences Act 2003 for a person aged 18 or over who is in a position of trust in relation to another person under 18 to engage in sexual activity with that person.
 Sexual activity is defined broadly and does not have to include physical contact.
 The offence is punishable by up to six months’ imprisonment and/or an unlimited fine.
-For the purposes of the Act, a teacher is in a position of trust in relation to pupils at the school at which he or she is teaching.
-It should be noted, however, as explained above, that forming inappropriate relationships with pupils or young people who are pupils or students at another school may also be regarded as gross misconduct.
-Such behaviour tends to bring Ashbourne College London into disrepute and gives rise to concern that the staff involved cannot be trusted to maintain professional boundaries with pupils and students at the College.
+For the purposes of the Act, a teacher is in a position of trust in relation to students at the College at which he or she is teaching.
+It should be noted, however, as explained above, that forming inappropriate relationships with students or young people who are students or students at another College may also be regarded as gross misconduct.
+Such behaviour tends to bring Ashbourne College into disrepute and gives rise to concern that the staff involved cannot be trusted to maintain professional boundaries with students and students at the College.

 48.3 Most sexual activity involving a person under the age of 16 (male or female) is an indecent assault which is both a criminal offence and a matter for which damages can be awarded.
 This is so, even when the younger person is alleged to have provoked or encouraged the activity.

-48.4 The Education (Prohibition from Teaching or Working with Children) Regulations 2003 (SI 2003/1184) and the Education (Provision of Information by Independent Schools) (England) Regulations 2003 (SI 2003/1934) require that where an employee is dismissed for being unsuitable to work with pupils or relating to the person’s health where a relevant issue is raised (or resigns to avoid such dismissal), he or she must be reported to the Independent Safeguarding Authority and may be barred or restricted from teaching or working with pupils.
+48.4 The Education (Prohibition from Teaching or Working with Children) Regulations 2003 (SI 2003/1184) and the Education (Provision of Information by Independent Colleges) (England) Regulations 2003 (SI 2003/1934) require that where an employee is dismissed for being unsuitable to work with students or relating to the person’s health where a relevant issue is raised (or resigns to avoid such dismissal), he or she must be reported to the Independent Safeguarding Authority and may be barred or restricted from teaching or working with students.

 Consequences of breaching this policy